Château Pavie 2014

 France / Bordeaux / Saint Émilion

-In 1997 Gérard Perse took over Château Pavie Decesse and a year later he also bought Château Pavie Although Pavie and Pavie Decesse form one vineyard, they are nonetheless very individual, with its own clearly defined terroir.
-The 3.5 hectare vineyard of Pavie Decesse lies entirely on a steep slope of the limestone plateau of Saint-Émilion.
-Rich, full-bodied wines with a distinctive character are produced here.
-Very complex, with a good tannic structure and excellent aging potential, the Grand Cru Pavie Decesse is typical of the best wines of the Saint-Émilion plateau.
+In 1997, Gérard Perse acquired Château Pavie Decesse, and a year later, he also purchased Château Pavie.
+Although Pavie and Pavie Decesse form a continuous vineyard, they are still very individual, each with its own clearly defined terroir.
+The 3.5-hectare vineyard of Pavie Decesse is located entirely on a steep slope of the limestone plateau of Saint-Émilion.
+This is where rich, full-bodied wines with distinctive character are produced.
+The Grand Cru Pavie Decesse is very complex, with good tannin structure and excellent aging potential, making it a typical representative of the best wines from the Saint-Émilion plateau.

 Expansion: in 80% new barriques